Charles De Gaulle

 "How," Charles grumped, "can you govern a country which has two hundred and forty-six varieties of cheese?"

-Despite les grands dangers of being called an overly skeptical scholar, the is that this is not a real citation de Charles.
+Despite les grands dangers of being called an overly skeptical scholar, there are some who for think this is not a real citation de Charles.
 Yes, it was reported in a number of books, particularly Le Mots du Général by Ernest Mignon.
 Other books give the quote in greater detail:

 The French will only be united under the threat of danger.
 How can you govern a country which as two hundred and forty-six varieties of cheese?